maiconrcf/maiconrcf/README.md

+<h1 align="left">Hey 👋 What's up?</h1>

+###

-<h2 align="left">Hi 👋!
-My name is Maicon and I'm a Solo Entrepreneur, from Brazil.</h2>
+<p align="left">My name is Maicon and I'm a  Solo Entrepreneur, from Brazil.</p>

+###

+<h2 align="left">About me</h2>

+###

+<p align="left">✨ A creative developer and a curious entrepreneur, who loves to apply his knowledge to solve problems, create amazing products and impact lives. </p>

+- 🔭 I’m currently working on side.tech
+- 🌱 I’m currently learning about
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...

 ###